All Episodes

 These are the same guys that did the 6ix9ine case as well, HSI New York.

-And then today's guilty verdict forever brands R. Kelly is a predator who used his fame and fortune to prey on the young, the vulnerable, and the voiceless for his own sexual gratification, stating uh stated acting U.S. attorney Casulis, a predator who used his inner circle to ensnare underage teenage girls and young women and men for decades in a sore did web of sexual abuse, exploitation, and degradation.
+And then today's guilty verdict forever brands R. Kelly as a predator who used his fame and fortune to prey on the young, the vulnerable, and the voiceless for his own sexual gratification, stating, uh, stated acting U.S. attorney Cassoulis, a predator who used his inner circle to ensnare underage teenage girls and young women and men for decades in a sordid web of sexual abuse, exploitation, and degradation.

-Yes, he did actually abuse a man as well, uh uh a boy, allegedly, guys.
+Yes, he did actually abuse a man as well, a boy, allegedly, guys, uh, according to the indictment in the trial.

 The victims in this case, your voices were heard, and justice was finally served.

-We hope that today's verdict brings some measure of comfort and disclosure to the victims.
+We hope that today's verdict brings some measure of comfort and closure to the victims.

-Ms. Cusulos also thanked the U.S. Attorney's Office for the Northern District of Illinois and the Cook County State Attorney's Office for their assurance assistance with the case.
+Ms. Kusulis also thanked U.S. Attorney's Office for the Northern District of Illinois and the Cook County State Attorney's Office for their assurance assistance with the case.

 Remember, guys, they had all the original documents.

-As proven at trial for nearly three decades, Kelly was a leader of criminal enterprise of a criminal enterprise, the enterprise, consisting of himself and an entourage of individuals who served as managers, bodyguards, accountants, drivers, personal sentence, sent uh assistants, and runners for the defendant.
+As proven at trial for nearly three decades, Kelly was the leader of criminal enterprise of a criminal enterprise, the enterprise, consisting of himself and an entourage of individuals who served as managers, bodyguards, accountants, drivers, personal sentence, assistants, and runners for the defendant.

 As a leader of the enterprise, Kelly used his fame to recruit women and girls to engage in illegal sexual activity with him.